 Royal Harbour Bicentenary Celebrations

-This year marks the 200th anniversary of the harbour’s Royal status.
-To celebrate, events and activities will take place around the harbour from Friday 24th to Sunday 26th September.
+2021 marked the 200th anniversary of the harbour’s Royal status.
+To celebrate, events and activities took place around the harbour from Friday 24th to Sunday 26th September.

-A life-size image of the King George IV statue, made by late local sculptor Dominic Grant, will be on display and a ‘Big Top’ marquee will host the Royal Harbour 200 Gala Variety Show and a cabaret.
-There will be guided costumed walks, vintage vehicles, heritage talks, children's street party, a handmade fair and The Combined Bands of East Kent Sea Cadets.
+A life-size image of the King George IV statue, made by late local sculptor Dominic Grant, was displayed alongside events including a ‘Big Top’ marquee Royal Harbour 200 Gala Variety Show and cabaret.
+Guided costumed walks, vintage vehicles, heritage talks, children's street party, a handmade fair and The Combined Bands of East Kent Sea Cadets, were also available

 Ramsgate’s Maritime History - Did You Know?